 Florence Price’s “Juba”

-The third movement of Florence Price’s first symphony, entitled “Juba,” is named for the juba dance, which originated among US slaves and features rhythmic hand-clapping and slapping of the thighs.
-Many slaves were taken from a region of West Africa where drums were used as a method of communication and a vehicle for communal gathering.
-It was feared that drums would be used by slaves to coordinate revolts or uprisings.
-When drums were outlawed by slave owners, slaves developed the juba dance to continue making music and building community.
+The third movement of Florence Price’s first symphony, entitled “Juba,” is named for the juba dance, which originated among enslaved people in the US and features rhythmic hand-clapping and slapping of the thighs.
+Many enslaved people were taken from a region of West Africa where drums were used as a method of communication and a vehicle for communal gathering.
+It was feared that drums would be used by enslaved people to coordinate revolts or uprisings.
+When drums were outlawed by enslavers, enslaved people developed the juba dance to continue making music and building community.
 In Price’s “Juba,” the orchestra performs rhythms associated with the juba dance tradition.
 Her work shows the ways in which many black musical idioms, such as jazz and swing, have roots in modes of artistic expression that were developed out of necessity.